RamiKrispin/vscode-python/README.md

 ## Scope

+This tutorial focuses on setting up a dockerized Python development environment with VScode.
+We will explore how to integrate VScode with Docker using Microsoft's [Dev Container](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extensions and show various of methods for configuring a Python environment with Docker.
+However, it's important to note that while this tutorial covers some of the core Docker features, it is not a complete Docker guide.
+If you don't have previous experience with Docker, I highly recommend taking one of the Docker crash courses.

 ## Prerequisites

 Generally, this tutorial does not require a previous experience with Docker and VScode.
 In line with the tutorial scope above, the goal is to teach you how to set up a Python development environment using Docker and VScode.
 However, if you are new to Docker, I highly recommend taking one of the Docker crash courses prior to starting with this tutorial.